Baking with Sourdough - Special Intensive Workshop at Brot Bakehouse School and Kitchen

 As we return to in-person classes this summer we will place the safety and well-being of all class attendees first.
 At this time we will have the following steps in place to ensure everyone can have a safe and pleasant experience baking with us.

-To protect everyone’s health during the classes we ask all participants to be fully vaccinated by the time they take a class (please bring your vaccination card).
+To protect everyone’s health during the classes we ask all participants to be fully vaccinated by the time they take a class.
 If you are not vaccinated, please bring a negative COVID-19 test result from a test performed a maximum of 48 hours prior to the class.

 In addition to having a maximum number of 8 participants the classes will partly be outside -weather permitting- and move into the well-ventilated bakery as needed.
 We will continue the social-distance protocols and if required ask students to wear a mask when indoors.